 Your enclosure is now ready to welcome the new inhabitants.
 If you followed all steps, you have provided the stick insects with all they need.

 You can now put in the first food and carefully place them on the branches with leaves.
-It is absolutely critical to observe the animals closely the first days, to see if they find their food, if they won’t escape somehow and if they are happy with there new enclosure.
+It is absolutely critical to observe the animals closely the first days, to see if they find their food, if they won’t escape somehow and if they are happy with their new enclosure.

 It is time to enjoy your new pet friends and keep them well fed.
-Observe and enjoy there incredible behaviour like ‘rocking’, going through their first moult, and see them happily nibble on the fresh leaves.
+Observe and enjoy their incredible behaviour like ‘rocking’, going through their first moult, and see them happily nibble on the fresh leaves.
 If all goes well, you will quickly find the first eggs!